-However, Choice Privileges has paused point expiration through the end of 2021.
+Choice Privileges has paused point expiration through the end of 2021.
+However, this is only for elite members.
 See this post for the airline and hotel programs that have paused the expiration of points and miles.

 - Earn points or another currency (miles, Amtrak points) for a paid stay at a Choice Hotels property

 - Redeem your points for stays, experiential awards, gift cards or virtual shopping and more

 - Purchasing points